Triston Casas Player Props: Red Sox vs. Athletics

 Triston Casas At The Plate

-- Casas will look to extend his five-game hitting streak.
-He's batting .412 with three homers over the course of his last games.
+- Casas will look to extend his six-game hitting streak.
+He's batting .438 with three homers over the course of his last games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.